About Conway circuit

 - Leave your site in the same or better condition than you found it.

 - Check your site thoroughly before leaving to ensure nothing is left behind.

 - Always try to use toilets where available.

 - Toilets can be found at both bush camps along the Conway circuit.

 - To help the treatment process, do not place any rubbish or sanitary items into toilets.

 - Close the lid after use.

-- Where there are no toilets, bury human waste and the soiled toilet paper about 50cm deep and at least 100m from camp sites, tracks and waterways.
+- Where there are no toilets, use a trowel to bury human waste and soiled toilet paper at least 15cm deep (50cm for sand) and well away from camp sites, tracks and waterways.